mfuu/sortable-dnd/docs/guide/options.md

 Whether to place the dragEl in the drop position after the drag is complete.

+- `true`  : The dragEl will be placed in the drop position after the drag is complete.
-When the value is `false`, the dragEl will not move to the drop position (for virtual-list).
+- `false` : The dragEl will not move to the drop position (used for virtual-list).

 ## `removeCloneOnDrop`